hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/192__Praveen_R._Bhat.md

 > whichever proves that, one need not arrive at DSV at any point until
 > moksha.
 >
-​If one is at "the point" of mokSha, what use is a prakriyA, be it DSV?!
+If one is at "the point" of mokSha, what use is a prakriyA, be it DSV?!

 gurupAdukAbhyAm,
 --praveen